sbkirby/imagehub-librarian/README.rst

 .. image:: librarian-docs/images/nodered_imagehub_DB_edit.jpg
 .. image:: librarian-docs/images/nodered_imagehub_DB_Database_config.jpg

-If you wish to receive Text messages from Node-Red for specific events, you will need to setup a Google Voice account and then edit the **email Google Voice** node as shown below.
-This node could just as easily be configured to send emails to a standard email account.
+If you wish to receive Text messages from Node-Red for specific events, you will need to setup a *Google Voice* account and then edit the **email Google Voice** node as shown below.
+This node could just as easily be configured to only send emails to a standard email account.

 .. image:: librarian-docs/images/nodered_email_google_voice_node.jpg